What’s in the box

 REST API

-Five SDK endpoints + a full dashboard surface.
+A full SDK endpoint set + dashboard surface.
 Use them directly

-if you’re integrating from a platform that isn’t React Native yet.
+if you’re integrating from a platform we don’t ship an SDK for yet.

 Per-org isolation

-Every project belongs to one organisation, every response counts
+Every project belongs to one organisation, each app’s responses count

-against one monthly cap, every dashboard route is RLS-scoped.
+against a monthly cap, every dashboard route is RLS-scoped.

 Cross-org access returns 404 by design.